natalie-poulson/final_project/README.md

 * User signup, login, logout
 * User profile create & edit
 * Upload profile picture (default picture provided if left blank)
-* View other user's profiles
+* View other user's profiles (if user selected "public" privacy setting)
 * Create, edit, delete a new trip
-  * Displays name of trail, permit info (optional), dates of trip, length of trip, and a section to plan what gear and food  to pack
+  * Displays name of trail, permit info (optional), dates of trip, length of trip,a map of the location of the trip, and a section to plan what gear and food  to pack
   * User's can select a point on a map to store the location of their trip
 * Create, edit, delete posts about trips
-  * Upload photos or write about your trip after you get back
+  * Upload photos, videos or write about your trip after you get back
 * Explore page allows users to view other user's trips to get ideas for their next adventure
-* Users can share trips and posts with friends and family on Facebook and Google+
+* Users can share trips and posts with friends and family on Facebook
+* Users can determine privacy settings
+  * If their profile is private, then their trips and profile will not be displayed in the explore page for other users the see
 * Pretty URLs